Alisaraie-Group/ProS2Vi/Readme.md

 ### Using the Flask-based GUI

-1. **Run Main Script**: Execute `python app.py` from the terminal.
+1. **Run Main Script**: Execute `python3 pros2vi_gui.py` from the terminal.
 This will launch a browser window.
-2. **Upload PDB File**: In the browser, upload your PDB file and enter the PDB code.
+2. **Add the Protein Structure**: In the browser, upload your PDB file or enter the PDB code.
 3. **Optional Arguments**: Enter values in the optional input fields if needed.
 4. **Submit and Visualize**: Press `Submit` to create the visualization.
 The visualization will be saved in the main directory.

 ### Using the Command-line Parser

-1. **Run the Script**: Provide the required arguments such as the PDB name/code and the path to the PDB file.
+1. **Run the Script**: Provide the path to the PDF/mmCIF file and optional arguments.
 Example:
     ```bash
-    python visual.py 1FAT pdb_folder/1fat.pdb
+    python3 pros2vi_cli.py pdb_folder/1fat.pdb
     ```

 2. **Specify Additional Arguments**: Use positional arguments for additional options.
 Example:
     - **30 Residues per Line and PDF Output**:
       ```bash
-      python visual.py 1FAT pdb_folder/1fat.pdb -r 30 -pdf
+      python visual.py pdb_folder/1fat.pdb -r 30 -pdf
       ```
       Here, `-r 30` sets 30 residues per line, and `-pdf` generates a PDF output.

     - **200 DPI Resolution and PNG Output**:
       ```bash
-      python visual.py 1FAT pdb_folder/1fat.pdb -o output/test.png -d 200
+      python visual.py pdb_folder/1fat.pdb -o output/test.png -d 200
       ```
       Here, `-o output/test.png` sets the output path and filename to `test.png`, and `-d 200` sets the DPI to 200.